M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 The [Jest configuration file](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/jest.config.js) calls [`JestSetup.js`](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/src/JestSetup.js) before the test suite runs.
 This extends Jest's built in matchers with all of the `jest-geojson` matchers and is consistent with how it will get used by other developers in their own projects.

 When creating new matchers, make sure you provide 100% test coverage.
 Use the opened issue to fully describe and document the logic on how this matcher works.
-This provides a reference point for the logic and drives the tests.
+This provides a reference point for the logic that drives the tests.

 Because matchers return the message as an arrow function, Jest doesn't actually execute these when running which prevents getting code coverage to 100% by normal methods.